 Doctor of Philosophy in History

-The Ph.D. degree is offered with concentrations in United States, medieval, early modern European, modern European (including British/Irish/British Empire), and Asian history.
-The department also offers course work in African, Middle Eastern, and Latin American history, as well as a number of global and comparative fields, including imperial history, the history of the Atlantic world, religious history, and international history.
+The Ph.D. degree is offered with concentrations in United States, medieval, early modern European, modern European (including British/Irish/British Empire), Asian, African, Latin American, and Middle Eastern history as well as a number of global and comparative fields, including imperial history, the history of the Atlantic world, religious history, and international history.
 During the first semester of full-time study, doctoral students choose a faculty advisor, who oversees the student’s progress in preparing for comprehensive exams and in developing a dissertation topic.

-Course and Residency Requirements: Students entering directly into the Ph.D. program are required to complete 39 credits, 36 of which are taken prior to comprehensive exams.
-All students in the Ph.D. program are required to pursue two semesters of full-time study during the first year and must, in the course of their studies, complete at least two seminars and at least two colloquia (one in the major and one in a minor area).
+Course and Residency Requirements: Students entering into the Ph.D. program are required to complete 39 credits, 36 of which are taken prior to comprehensive exams.
+All students in the Ph.D. program are required to pursue two semesters of full-time study during the first year and must, in the course of their studies, complete at least two seminars and at least two colloquia (one in the major and one in a minor area) in addition to the required Colloquium for Doctoral Studies.

 The Comprehensive Exam: The student’s oral comprehensive examination will be conducted by an examining board composed of three faculty members.
 A written examination may be substituted for an oral exam at the joint discretion of the student and the student’s committee.